Opening: Friday 10 March 2017 from 6pm until 8pm

+Robert Mapplethorpe (American, 1946–1989) was born and raised in Queens, New York, the third of six children in a middle-class, Roman Catholic family.
 From 1963 to 1969, Mapplethorpe attended the Pratt Institute in Brooklyn, where he studied painting and sculpture, and majored in Graphic Arts.
 During these formative years he produced numerous drawings, collages and also three-dimensional objects using all kinds of media.
 In 1971 he started taking Polaroids and progressively included photography into his collages, along with cut-outs from books and magazine clippings.
 The instantaneity of the Polaroid and the intimacy of its format contributed to forge Mapplethorpe’s distinctive language of familiarity and seductiveness.
 It is only after 1975 that Mapplethorpe started to work exclusively with photography, when he was given a Hasselblad 500 camera by curator and collector Sam Wagstaff, who was also his mentor and lover.

 Considered today as an essential part of his œuvre, a large selection of these early works have recently been acquired by the J. Paul Getty Museum and the Los Angeles Country Museum (LACMA).
 In 2016, the two institutions organized the largest retrospective of the artist to date.
 The corresponding catalogue Robert Mapplethorpe: The Archive published by the Getty Research Institute is the first publication entirely devoted to this period.